Entrepreneurs Who Failed on Their Road to Success

 Music is often associated with the musical success of stars on stage.
 Many people don’t know the vocals and backups you hear in the audience are controlled through a synthesizer, Kakehashi’s most famous invention.
 Artists such as Marvin Gaye, Whitney Houston, Lady Gaga, and many more have used the synthesizer and other inventions made by the Roland Corporation at concerts and in music videos.
 Before his death in 2017, Kakehashi received the honor of placing his handprint and signature on the Hollywood RockWalk in 2000 and earned a Technical Grammy Award in 2013.

-Born and raised in New York, Brian Chesky grew up loving art, design, hockey, and bodybuilding.
+Brian Chesky grew up in New York loving art, design, hockey, and bodybuilding.
 He received his degree in industrial design and moved to Los Angeles with future co-founder of Airbnb, Joe Gebbia.
 The two best friends were low on money, racking up debt, and unable to make their rent payment, so they had the crazy idea to rent out space in their apartment.
 They decided to go a step further and teamed up with Nathan Blecharczyk, another future co-founder of Airbnb, and went hunting for investors.
 After emailing 7 major investment companies in 2008, 2 never replied and 5 responded declining any involvement.

 About a year later, the investment company Y Combinator took a leap of faith and provided Chesky with a much-needed loan.
 Airbnb started out by targeting locations that held big conventions because hotels nearby would quickly sell out of rooms.
 People were ecstatic to have alternative places to stay that were still conveniently nearby.
 Airbnb has reached over 34,000 cities and has had more than 60 million guests since they opened for business in 2008.

 “Never assume you can’t do something.
 Push yourself to redefine the boundaries.” – Brian Chesky